 POA dues include lawn maintenance for common areas & entrances, as well as private homes.

 With almost 300-acres of green space, wooded nature trails beckon you to explore the great outdoors.
-With nearly 10 miles of walking trails from the entrance at Grand National Parkway all the way to the golf course, the surface is ideal for walking and jogging.
+Trails extend from the entrance at Grand National Parkway, through woods and around lakes to the Marriott and golf facilities.

 As Opelika residents you have access to the 600-acre Saugahatchee Lake for boating and fishing.
 There is also fishing and boating on four smaller community stocked lakes.

 The tropical pool complex will make living at National Village seem like you’re on vacation every day.
 The 4,200 square foot tropical paradise features three pools, a Splash bar, whirlpools, waterfalls, and fire pits.
 When the weather turns cooler you can retreat to the heated indoor pool with whirlpool.

 The Auburn-Opelika Marriott at Grand National is the centerpiece of social life for this golf community, and home owners enjoy privileges afforded by membership in the Property Owner’s Association.
 With beautifully appointed guest rooms, the Marriott can be considered your overflow guest space when you’re entertaining large parties (blackout dates apply).
 You’ll find an exceptional dining experience according to the Alabama Hospitality Association.
 For more casual fare, try the Fairway Sports Bar.
 Enjoy swimming in the pools, working out in the fitness room, and exploring the landscaped nature trails.
 Expansive conference facilities are also available for business meetings or weddings.

 Grand National is one of 11 golf complexes along Alabama’s Robert Trent Jones Golf Trail.
 Homeowners at National Village receive complimentary play on the outstanding short course, all the range balls they can hit, and “RTJ Trail Cards” providing discounts for playing at all of the courses.